Celebrate Pride with Virago

 'A darkly humorous, keenly observed blend of millennial drift and murder mystery from a razor-sharp writer' RED

-'The bible of lesbianism' - THE TIMES
+'The bible of lesbianism' THE TIMES

-'One of the first and most influential contributions of gay and lesbian literature' - NEW STATESMAN
+'One of the first and most influential contributions of gay and lesbian literature' NEW STATESMAN

 'What do I care for the world's opinion?
 What do I care for anything but you!'

 Stephen Gordon (named by a father desperate for a son) is not like other girls: she hunts, she fences, she reads books, wears trousers and longs to cut her hair.
+She is an ideal child of aristocratic parents who grows up to be a war hero, a bestselling writer and a loyal, protective lover.
+But Stephen is a woman, and her lovers are women.

-Introduced by Diana Souhami, author of the acclaimed biography The Trials of Radclyffe Hall
+Introduced by Diana Souhami, author of the acclaimed biography The Trials of Radclyffe Hall.

 The Persian Boy